guncha/sql-parser/CONTRIBUTING.md

     }, this, done)
     ```

+Special `tree.glob` function is available which will enumerate all test cases
+in the directory and apply `tree.equals` on them.

 ``` javascript
 /* All the helper functions in `/test/helpers.js` are already available
  * and do not need to be explicitly imported.